junxit/us-congress-bills-110/metadata.md

 - 2008-06-05 — Introduced in House
 - 2008-06-05 — Introduced in House
 - 2008-06-05 — Referred to the House Committee on Homeland Security.
+- 2008-06-09 — Referred to the Subcommittee on Intelligence, Information Sharing, and Terrorism Risk Assessment.
+- 2008-06-11 — Forwarded by Subcommittee to Full Committee (Amended) by Unanimous Consent .
+- 2008-06-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-06-11 — Subcommittee Hearings Held.
+- 2008-06-26 — Committee Consideration and Mark-up Session Held.
+- 2008-06-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-07-28 — Placed on the Union Calendar, Calendar No. 498.
+- 2008-07-28 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-779.
+- 2008-07-28 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-779.